|Barker of Albrighton|

 (13) Lucy Ann Barker (1844-45), born 28 December 1844; died in infancy, 15 December 1845.

 He lived at Cleveland House, Wolverhampton.
 After his death his widow lived at Brewood (Staffs).
-She inherited Albrighton Hall from her father in 1857 but gave it to their eldest son.
+She purchased Albrighton Hall in 1853 and sold it to her eldest son in 1859.

 He died 5 November 1852; his will was proved in the PCC, 25 April 1853.
 His widow died at Leamington Spa, 19 February 1882; her will was proved 27 April 1882 (estate £14,062).

 Barker, George Jones (1825-92).
 Eldest son of John Barker (1797-1852) and his wife Theodosia, only daughter of George Jones of Shackerley Hall, Donnington (Shrops.), born 17 September and baptised 10 November 1825.
 Ironmaster; Chairman of Chillington Iron Works Co., Wolverhampton; Chairman of South Staffordshire Ironmasters Association.
 JP and DL (from 1857) for Staffordshire and JP for Shropshire.
 He was a Liberal in politics and efforts were made to get him to stand for Parliament in 1859, but he declined.
 He married, 11 December 1855 at St James, Paddington (Middx), Sarah (1834-77), younger daughter of James Cunliffe of London, banker, and had issue:

 He purchased Albrighton Hall from his mother in 1859, and was probably responsible for the Italianate remodelling.
 He sold it in 1891.

 He died 27 April 1892; will proved 1 June 1892 (effects £23,463).
 His wife was buried at Albrighton, 13 April 1877.